-By constantly following this, he attains purification of the Nadis that reflects in lightness of the body, glowing of fire in the belly, and the clear manifestation of sound.
+By constantly following this, he attains purification of the Nadis that reflects in the lightness of the body, glowing of fire in the belly and the clear manifestation of sound.
 The symptoms are the indications for successful mastery.
-He should continue the practice till he sees the symptoms.
+He should continue the practice until he sees the symptoms.

 Then he should proceed to purify his Atman.
 The true nature of Atman is that it is always pure, eternal, self-luminous and is always in the form of happiness.
 By the impact of ignorance, it is seen as impure.
 By the impact of wisdom, its purity is seen.
 He alone is pure who washes away the mud of impurity with the water of true knowledge.
 Not others who are bound by Karma.

-Pranayama consists of Rechaka, Puraka and Kumbhaka which are in the forms of the triplets of the letters.
-Pranava is one such form of triplet.
+Pranayama consists of Rechaka, Puraka, and Kumbhaka which are in the forms of the triplets of the letters.
+Pranava is one such form of the triplet.
 Pranayama is made up of that.

 He should Inhale through left nostril visualising the form of the letter “A” for the duration of sixteen Matras.